Program

 Award-winning author Jhumpa Lahiri's latest work, originally penned in Italian, is the short story collection, Roman Stories.
 The stories look into the complexities of family ties, enduring friendships, and the immigrant experience.
 With its interplay of the past and present, Rome serves as a powerful backdrop for Lahiri's deeply empathetic and profoundly resonant narratives.
 In conversation with celebrated writer Suketu Mehta, Lahiri weaves through the boundaries of fiction to give us a peek into the beating heart of the city and its people.

 Spanning hemispheres, British rule shaped, for good or ill, the lives of millions of subjects around the world.
 Best-selling writer and politician Shashi Tharoor presents a compelling critique of the British in his book, Inglorious Empire.
-Diplomat and writer Navtej Sarna's Crimson Spring is a fictional account of the Jallianwala Bagh massacre which attempts to humanize the struggle for independence.
-Examining the colonial project in its larger scope and the legacies of the Empire over which ‘the sun never set’, they illustrate the economic exploitation, cultural destruction, and profound injustices which swept more than half the world.
-In conversation with Avrati Bhatnagar
+Examining the colonial project in its larger scope and the legacies of the Empire over which ‘the sun never set’, he illustrates the economic exploitation, cultural destruction, and profound injustices which swept more than half the world.
+In conversation with academic and writer Avrati Bhatnagar.

 03. Digital Humanities and AI

-Robert D. Newman, Rishi Jaitly and Thomas Hofweber in conversation, Introduced by Pat Parker
+Robert D. Newman, Rishi Jaitly and Thomas Hofweber in conversation with Nithya Ruff, Introduced by Patricia S. Parker

 04. Irrepressible Shobhaa